sjackson4430/portfolio/_projects/2022-09-14-MicrosoftPowerapps.md

 # Microsoft Powerapps
 In this project I will be shocasing some of this applcations you can create with Microsoft Powerapps
 ![]( /images/demo/sharepoint.jpg)
-Introduction to Power Apps Power Apps is a suite of apps, services, connectors, and a data platform that provides you with an opportunity to build custom apps for your business needs.
-By using Power Apps, you can quickly build custom business apps that connect to your business data that is stored either in the underlying data platform (Microsoft Dataverse) or in various online and on-premises data sources (SharePoint, Excel, Office 365, Dynamics 365, SQL Server, and so on).
+Power Apps is a suite of apps, services,connectors, and a data platform that provides you with an opportunity to build custom apps for your business needs.
+By using Power Apps, you can quickly build custom business apps that connect to your business data that is stored either in the underlying data platform (Microsoft Dataverse) or in various online and on-premises data sources
+(SharePoint, Excel, Office 365, Dynamics 365, SQL Server, and so on).
 Apps that are built by using Power Apps provide rich business logic and workflow capabilities to transform your manual business processes to